 6 Examples of Fintech Content Marketing That Works

-In this article, we cover six fintech companies that are doing content marketing that actually works
+In this article, we cover six fintech brands that are doing content marketing that actually works - consider these as case studies to inspire your own strategy.

-No, we don’t have access to the internal metrics of each company — but based on podcast interviews with their Heads of Marketing and our own experience running a content marketing agency, we can tell what type of content brings in results.
+No, we don’t have access to the internal metrics of each company — but based on podcast interviews with their Heads of Marketing and our own experience running a content marketing agency in the fintech industry, we can tell what type of content brings in results.

 Before we get started, what is our definition for “content marketing”?